-JOURNEY Magazine also supports Lynn Gehl, Ph.D., an Algonquin Anishinaabe-kwe from the Ottawa River Valley, Ontario, Canada, who has been working on a challenge of Canada’s Indian Act for 30 years regarding its continued sex discrimination on the matter of unknown and unstated paternity.
-Section 15 denies Indian status to people of Indigenous Nations based on this sex discrimination — people who are in need of status registration and protection of their treaty benefits – in particular their health care and education benefits, and should not bear the brunt of the government of Canada’s desire to eliminate status Indians.
-Gehl is an advocate, artist, and writer and an outspoken critic of colonial law and policies that harm Indigenous women, men, children and the land.
-Her book The Truth that Wampum Tells: My Debwewin on the Algonquin Land Claims Process, published by Fernwood, is available at her website www.lynngehl.com See also: https://journeymagazineptbo.com/2016/05/20/1104/#more-1104
+JOURNEY MAGAZINE also supports Lynn Gehl, Ph.D., an Algonquin Anishinaabe-kwe from the Ottawa River Valley, Ontario, Canada, who has been working on a challenge of Canada’s Indian Act for 30 years regarding its continued sex discrimination on the matter of unknown and unsettled paternity.
+In April, 2017, Gehl won an Ontario Court of Appeal decision granting her Indian status, but continues her advocacy for others.
+Gehl is an advocate, artist, writer and outspoken critic of colonial law and policies that harm Indigenous women, men, children and the land.
+Her two books The Truth that Wampum Tells: My Debwewin on the Algonquin Land Claims Process, published by Fernwood, and Claiming Anishinaabe: Decolonizing the Human Spirit, published by University of Regina Press, are available at her website: www.lynngehl.com See also: https://journeymagazineptbo.com/2016/05/20/1104/#more-1104

 JOURNEY Magazine is a community-based online magazine that values the stories, work, efforts, and struggles from the perspective of a diversity of women.
 The writing style emerges from a story-telling framework.
 While the focus is on women’s stories, the writing style does not emerge from a hard-core critical theoretical feminist framework.
 That said, some of the contributors do write from critical theoretical perspective using a story-telling approach to explain complex issues.
 It may be good to keep in mind that grounded critical thinking believes that not all writing emerges from a critical theoretical paradigm, and also values that critical thinking is more than criticizing.